nhenezi/js-tutorial-scrollbar/tutorial.md

 ## Javascript

 Yay!
 Get back to old .html file (one without wrapper).
+Before going any further, bookmakark [Javascript - MDN](https://developer.mozilla.org/en/JavaScript) and when in doubt visit it!
 I'll be using [Module pattern](http://www.addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript) ([Another explanation by Ben Cherry](http://www.adequatelygood.com/2010/3/JavaScript-Module-Pattern-In-Depth)) to keep global namespace clear as possible (google this and get informed about it, don't polute global namespace):